Mental Health

 Typically, if we discover that someone is mentally ill, we assume they’re incapable of normal behavior.
 You might be surprised to learn that your workmate or good friend has a mental disorder that they’ve been hiding for a long time.

-The primary benefit from socially accepting mental illness as a stabilizable condition, is that the mentally ill can potentially gain supportive acceptance from society as a whole.
-In a similar way that we support the physically challenged.
+The primary benefit from socially accepting mental illness as a treatable/stabilizable condition, is that the mentally challenged would gain acceptance from society in a similar way the physically challenged are supported.

-Dealing openly with mental illness can make the incomprehensible comprehensible.
-There’s always a reasonable reason for an illness.
-Exposing the root causes of problems leads to better solutions.
+Dealing openly with mental illness can help make the symptoms more comprehensible.
+There’s always a reason for an illness.
+Exposing and sharing the root causes of problems leads to helpful solutions.

 Previous Simply Put / Next Satan